o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/gpu.md

 Cloth simulations automatically run on the GPU, if a GPU that is compatible with CUDA is present\.
 If an NVIDIA CUDA compatible GPU is not available, then the simulation defaults to running on the CPU\.

-For more information about release builds, see [Building Lumberyard projects](/docs/userguide/game-build-intro.md)\.
+For more information about release builds, see [Building O3DE projects](/docs/userguide/game-build-intro.md)\.